yamatt/blog/content/blog/experiments-in-stateless-terraform.md

 ## Better Solutions

+I think the _right_ way of doing this is to use [cloud-nuke](https://github.com/gruntwork-io/cloud-nuke) to empty an AWS Account of resources.
+You can even be selective about allow-listing certain resources, but it is a very slow process.

-The interesting thing for me here was finding the limits of what was possible in AWS.
+But the interesting thing for me here was finding the limits of what was possible in AWS.
 Not something I encounter often.
 I don't have a lot of experience in other PaaS services so I would love to hear if doing this is possible in Azure or GCP.

 I do wonder if its something Amazon will fix, but I also think it might be a fundamental limitation in how AWS is built and assumptions that were made at the time.